 What Is the Role of a Jury in a Criminal Case?

-One of the primary concerns of the founding fathers was preventing the United States of America from developing an oppressive government.
-Much of the Bill of Rights was born out of that concern.
-That is why the Bill of Rights includes prohibitions against unreasonable searches and seizures, the right against self-incrimination, and of course, the right to a trial by jury.
+Juries are a key part of the legal system.
+The founding fathers wanted to prevent the United States of America from developing an oppressive government.
+That is why the Bill of Rights includes the right against unreasonable searches and seizures, the right against self-incrimination, and the right to a trial by jury.
+These rights limit the power of the government over the people.

 It took the United States a while to recognize the right to a jury in all criminal cases, state or federal, felony or misdemeanor.
 The present state of criminal law is that the Sixth Amendment of the U.S. Constitution guarantees a jury trial to anyone facing a potential penalty of at least six months imprisonment.
 Also, in most states, the right to a trial by jury is not afforded to minors in juvenile delinquency proceedings.